RaynierRaja/PongGame/README.md

 # PongGame

-A Simple Game Is Designed In Python Using The Pygame Module
+A Ping Pong Game Is Designed In Python Using The Pygame Module

 ### Screen Shot